 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 I wouldn’t advise using The Tesseract to heat it though.

-You can find the edition of It’s Good, Except It Sucks with Hanna Flint on Agent Carter here.
+You can find It’s Good, Except It Sucks with Hanna Flint on Agent Carter here.
 You can also hear Stephen O’Brien on Captain America: The Winter Soldier here and Mitch Benn on Captain America: Civil War here.

 Melanie has also appeared on Tim’s nostalgia podcast Looks Unfamiliar talking about Kelly Monteith, Aubrey, Kellogg’s Rise And Shine, Patty’s World, Mustard Mind, The Man Who Juggled Blocks On Variety Shows and Rimmel Coffee Shimmer; you can find it here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.

 It’s Good, Except It Sucks is hosted by Podnose.
 You can help Podnose to continue providing quality podcasts for free by donating to their GoFundMe here.

 Please don’t copy this only with more italics and exclamation marks.